breakfastquay/rubberband/README.md

 ### 4e.
 Building for iOS

-A Makefile for iOS is provided as `Makefile.ios`.
+A Makefile for iOS (compiling on macOS) is provided as `Makefile.ios`.
 It produces a single static library containing both simulator and device binaries, in both 32- and 64-bit architectures.

 Run e.g. `make -f Makefile.ios` in a terminal window to build.
 You will need the Xcode command-line tools installed.